tarachristine88/IMT542_Final_Project/README.md

 ## **6. Video Tutorials**

-These links are to video tutorials demonstrating how to access the endpoint through the API.
+These three URL addresses link to video tutorials demonstrating how to access the endpoint through the API, as well as my vision for a more sophisticated front-end user interface.

 **Video Tutorial 1**

-This tutorial shows the first iteration of my API.
+This tutorial shows how to access the endpoint through the API (based on my first iteration).

 https://drive.google.com/file/d/1IUZbwNhP5qxJoJdUMVOUZTbvMxPJDPpN/view?usp=drive_link

 **Video Tutorial 2**

-This tutorial shows the second (and final) iteration of my API, including the front-end user interface.
+This tutorial shows how to access the endpoint through the API (based on my second / final iteration).

 https://drive.google.com/file/d/1atG-FTf1D-8lUEU5Y6pxdSNwruLZyQa1/view?usp=drive_link